-FRED M. HALE BUSINESS BUILDING, occupied in the fall of 1989, houses the Fred M. Hale School of Business.
+FRED M. HALE BUSINESS BUILDING, occupied in the fall of 1989, is the former home of the Fred M. Hale School of Business.
 Central to the building is its large multipurpose lecture hall.

+THE GREAT COMMISSION CENTER is approximately 23,000 square feet and reflects the institution's adopted Classical Georgian Collegiate architecture.
+Completed in 2023, it stands at the forefront of the ETBU campus.
+The Great Commission Center features both large and mediumsized classrooms, conference meeting rooms, and dedicated student study spaces.
+It is home to the Fred M. Hale School of Business, Career Planning and Great Commission Program.
 HARVEY DANIEL BRUCE HALL, completed in 1956, is a two-story brick structure of Georgian colonial design.
-Originally a library and administrative center, it has been renovated to provide offices and classrooms for the Department of Teacher Education.
+Originally a library and administrative center, it has been renovated to provide offices and classrooms for the Department of Teacher Education, Online Education, and the Office of Graduate Programs.